-Unless you’re having a party, you’ll most likely have some leftover rhubarb puree (it makes more than enough for a bottle’s worth of Bellini’s), but it’s delicious on scones, toast or gelato.
+Unless you’re having a party, you’ll most likely have some leftover rhubarb puree.

-- Thinly peeled zest and juice from 1 lemon
+- Grated zest and juice from 1 lemon

-- Combine all ingredients in a small saucepan and bring to a simmer.
+- Combine the rhubarb, sugar, water, lemon zest and juice in a small saucepan and bring to a simmer.
 Lower the heat to a slow bubble and cook until the rhubarb softens to a mushy texture, about 15 minutes.

-- Puree the rhubarb with an immersion blender, small food processor or by hand with a potato masher until smooth.
+- Puree the rhubarb with an immersion blender or small food processor until smooth.
 Refrigerate until cold.
 Or if you're very thirsty, chill the puree in a bowl of ice water until cold.

-- Pop open a bottle of cold Prosecco or other sparkling wine.
-Spoon 1-2 tablespoons of the puree into flutes.
-Pour some Prosecco over, stir to blend and top off with more Prosecco, pouring gradually (the mixture will bubble madly for a minute).
+- Pop open a bottle of cold prosecco or other sparkling wine.
+Spoon 1-2 tablespoons of the puree into the flutes.
+Pour some prosecco over, stir to blend with a long spoon or a chopstick and top off with more Prosecco, pouring gradually (the mixture may bubble madly for a minute).

 Nutrition facts are calculated by third-party software.
 If you have specific dietary needs, please refer to your favorite calculator.